fabianbuechler/wordpress-container/README.md

   - Wordpress: http://localhost:8080/
   - Wordpress admin: http://localhost:8080/wp-admin/

+- `stop.sh`
+  Stop and clean up the containers.

 ## Configure Authentication with easyname Hosting

 ### Enable SSH Access to easyname hosting

-In order for `sync_backup.sh` to be able to connect to the hosting server, configure SSH access.
+In order for `backup.sh` to be able to connect to the hosting server, configure SSH access.

 1. Log in to the easyname controlpanel at: